Bag-1 internal ribosome entry site (IRES)

-The bag-1 internal ribosome entry site (IRES) is a cis-acting element located in the 5 ' untranslated region of the BAG-1 protein mRNA.
-Its effects apoptosis through IRES mediated translation of the BAG-1 protein.
+The BAG-1 internal ribosome entry site (IRES) is a cis-acting element located in the 5 ' untranslated region of the BAG-1 protein mRNA.
+It affects apoptosis through IRES-mediated translation of the BAG-1 protein.

 When expressed, the BAG-1 protein is known to enhance the anti-apoptotic properties of the Bcl-2 protein.
-Although bag-1 translation usually occurs via a cap-dependent mechanism it has been found to contain an IRES in its 5' UTR.
+Although BAG-1 translation usually occurs via a cap-dependent mechanism, it has been found to contain an IRES in its 5' UTR.
 Translation via the IRES has been found to be common following heat shock when cap-dependent scanning is compromised.